 In general, subject to the discussion below regarding "effectively connected" dividends, the gross amount of any distribution we make to a non-U.S. holder with respect to its shares of our common stock will be subject to U.S. withholding tax at a rate of 30% to the extent the distribution constitutes a dividend for U.S. federal income tax purposes, unless the non-U.S. holder is eligible for an exemption from, or a reduced rate of, such withholding tax under an applicable income tax treaty and the non-U.S. holder provides proper certification of its eligibility for such exemption or reduced rate.
-A distribution with respect to shares of our common stock will constitute a dividend for U.S. federal income tax purposes to the extent of our current or accumulated earnings and profits, as determined for U.S. federal income tax purposes.
+A distribution with respect to shares of our common stock will constitute a dividend for U.S. federal income tax purposes.
 To the extent any distribution does not constitute a dividend, it will be treated first as reducing the adjusted basis in the non-U.S. holder's shares of our common stock and then, to the extent it exceeds the non-U.S. holder's adjusted basis in its shares of our common stock, as gain from the sale or exchange of such stock.
 Any such gain will be subject to the treatment described below under "-Gain on Sale or Other Disposition of our Common Stock."